 Budadee has invested in broad community consultation across Nullagine, Port Hedland, Marble Bar, Warralong and Yandeyarra, conducting numerous site inspections with those who hold and carry traditional Aboriginal law.
 Senior cultural elders have worked collaboratively with anthropologists archaeologists, and environmental officers from Terra Rosa Consulting to establish cultural protocols and management plans for the protected area.

-The Foundation has engaged with numerous stakeholders with interests in Woodstock Abydos including the Department of Aboriginal Affairs, the Department of Lands, Mugarinya Aboriginal Corporation, Yandeyarra Pastoral Aboriginal Corporation, Fortescue Metals, Roy Hill, Ashburton Aboriginal Corporation, Shire of East Pilbara, Indigenous Land Corporation, Department of Parks and Wildlife, Greening Australia, Wangka Maya Pilbara Aboriginal Language Centre, Central Regional and North Regional TAFE.
+Budadee has engaged with numerous stakeholders with interests in Woodstock Abydos including the Department of Aboriginal Affairs, Department of Biodiversity, Conservation and Attractions, Department of Planning, Lands and Heritage, Mugarinya Aboriginal Corporation, Yandeyarra Pastoral Aboriginal Corporation, Fortescue Metals, Roy Hill, Ashburton Aboriginal Corporation, Shire of East Pilbara, Indigenous Land Corporation, Greening Australia, Wangka Maya Pilbara Aboriginal Language Centre, Central Regional and North Regional TAFE.
 Each organisation has shown their support for Budadee activities and the Foundation is currently delivering accredited training in Aboriginal Sites Work and Conservation and Land Management.
 This is a unique program that will offer jobs and opportunities for Pilbara communities.